MicrosoftDocs/MIMDocs/MIMDocs/working-with-custommfaserver-for-mim.md

 ---

-# Use a custom Multi-Factor Authentication provider via an API during PAM role activation or in SSPR
+# Use a custom multi-factor authentication provider via an API during PAM role activation or in SSPR

 MIM customers have two options for multi-factor authentication in the SSPR and PAM scenarios: